 Yes, without a doubt Maria Island is worth visiting on any trip to Tasmania.

-It is such an amazing and special place, and despite its tragic Aboriginal and convict history (which is important to learn), there is also great walks, biking, sightseeing, snorkelling, animal spotting and more to be done on the island.
+It is such an amazing and special place, and despite its tragic Aboriginal and convict era history (which is important to learn), there is also great walks, biking, sightseeing, snorkelling, animal spotting and more to be done on Maria Island.

 We recommend staying at least one night over there to give yourself enough time to see all the places to visit on Maria Island.